OWASP/wstg/document/1_Frontispiece/1_Frontispiece.md

-# OWASP Web Security Testing Guide 5.0
+# OWASP Web Security Testing Guide 4.1

 ## Welcome

-Placeholder-TBC
+“Open and collaborative knowledge: that is the OWASP way.”
+With V4 we realized a new guide that will be the standard de-facto guide to perform Web Application Penetration Testing. \
+-- Matteo Meucci

+OWASP thanks the many authors, reviewers, and editors for their hard work in bringing this guide to where it is today.
+If you have any comments or suggestions on the Testing Guide, please feel free to open an Issue or submit a fix/contribution via Pull Request to our [GitHub repo](https://github.com/OWASP/wstg/).

-## Version 5.0
+## Version 4.1

-Placeholder-TBC
+This minor release represents a transitional step between the 2014 release of v4 via the OWASP wiki, and the preparation of v5 which is being assembled via GitHub.

 ## Copyright and Licensee

-Copyright (c) 2019 The OWASP Foundation.
+Copyright (c) 2020 The OWASP Foundation.

 This document is released under the [Creative Commons 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
 Please read and understand the license and copyright conditions.